ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/design.markdown

 * **Name Change**
-  **Creating** or **deleting** a time series adds or removes its name from the metadata of the document it extends.
+  **Creating** or **deleting** a time series adds or removes its name to/from the metadata of the document it belongs to.
-  This modification counts as document-change event, and so it triggers processes such as revisions.
+  This modification triggers a document-change event, and processes such as revisions.
 * **Data Updates**
   Modifying time series data does **not** invoke a document-change event, as long as it doesn't create a new time series or remove an existing one.